Michael Jackson: Influences

 Jackson was influenced by musicians including James Brown, Little Richard, Jackie Wilson, Diana Ross, Fred Astaire, Sammy Davis Jr., Gene Kelly, and David Ruffin.
 Little Richard had a substantial influence on Jackson, but Brown was his greatest inspiration.
 When Jackson was a small child, his mother would wake him whenever Brown appeared on television.
 Jackson described being "mesmerized".

 Jackson's vocal technique was influenced by Diana Ross; his use of the oooh interjection from a young age was something Ross had used on many of her songs with the Supremes.
 She was a mother figure to him, and he often watched her rehearse.
-He said he had learned a lot from watching how she moved and sang, and that she had encouraged him to have confidence in himself.

-Choreographer David Winters, who met Jackson while choreographing the 1971 Diana Ross TV special Diana!, said that Jackson watched the musical West Side Story almost every week, and it was his favorite film; he paid tribute to it in "Beat It" and the "Bad" video.
+He said he had learned from watching how she moved and sang, and that she had encouraged him to have confidence in himself.
+The choreographer David Winters, who met Jackson while choreographing the 1971 Diana Ross TV special Diana!, said that Jackson watched the musical West Side Story almost every week and it was his favorite film.
+Jackson paid tribute to it in the "Beat It" and "Bad" videos.

 Musicianship

 Jackson had no formal music training and could not read or write music notation.
 He is credited for playing guitar, keyboard, and drums, but was not proficient in them.
 When composing, he recorded ideas by beatboxing and imitating instruments vocally.
 Describing the process, he said: "I'll just sing the bass part into the tape recorder.
 I'll take that bass lick and put the chords of the melody over the bass lick and that's what inspires the melody."
-These were shown in his demos for "Beat It" and "Billie Jean" where he vocalized the melody, bass instrumentals as well as lead and backing vocals by overlaying each component.
-The engineer Robert Hoffman recalled that after Jackson came in with a song he had written overnight, Jackson sang every note of every chord to a guitar player.
-Hoffman also remembered Jackson singing string arrangements part by part into a cassette recorder.
+The engineer Robert Hoffman recalled Jackson dictating guitar chords note by note and singing string arrangements part by part into a cassette recorder.
+Jackson's process is demonstrated in his demo for "Beat It".